The 15 Best Black Mirror Episodes, Including Season 6

 Is "Joan Is Awful" not actually awful?

-Rarely has another great anthology TV series (particularly under the sci-fi category) been able to hold a candle to the thought-provoking power and imagination of the best episodes of the original Twilight Zone quite like Black Mirror.
-Yet, it often feels wrong to categorize the Netflix exclusive – originally created for UK television in 2011 by Charlie Brooker – as sci-fi.
-It offers a deeply unsettling reflection of how human nature tends to clash with technological progress by, usually, being set in a plausible future that seems not too far away, yet way too close for comfort.
+Rarely has another great anthology TV series (particularly under the sci-fi category) been able to hold a candle to the thought-provoking power and imagination of the best episodes of the original Twilight Zone quite like Black Mirror, which is coming back for Season 7 and is expected for 2025.
+Yet, it often feels wrong to categorize the Netflix exclusive – originally created for UK television in 2011 by Charlie Brooker – as "science fiction."
+It offers a deeply unsettling reflection of human nature's clash with technological progress by, usually, being set in a plausible future that seems not too far away, yet way too close for comfort.

 Honorable Mentions